johann-solo/oliveandmango.github.io/site/content/blog/2018-12-11-citrus-herb-and-butter-turkey.md

 #### Cheesecloth method

 This is my first time using this method for roasting my turkey and I will literally never roast it any other way.
 What does the cheesecloth do?
 The cheesecloth helps insulate the breast and slow down the cooking, which can help keep it from overcooking and drying out in the time needed to cook the dark meat through.
 It gets soaked in butter and flavorings and lays over the turkey almost protecting it in a way.
 You can remove the cheesecloth for the last half hour for the turkey to get a deeper brown colour but I didn’t do this and still got a deep golden brown bird.
 I baste the bird just before I peel it off to make sure it peels off easier.
-It’s a super simple step - too simple to skip and and sacrifice a super tender and perfectly roasted turkey.
+It’s a super simple step - too simple to skip and sacrifice a super tender and perfectly roasted turkey.
 </br>
 </br>
 ![Roasting a turkey using cheesecloth](/images/uploads/2018_12_11_citrus_herb_and_butter_turkey_5.jpg)